-<TX2>Husserl addresses the anticipation of the future on two levels: (a) the original awareness of the future in protentions (Protentionen), which is a rigid and passive process, and (b) the expectations (Erwartungen) that depend on our past experience, and are “movable” insofar as they depend on the changes of our experiences.
+Husserl addresses the anticipation of the future on two levels: (a) the original awareness of the future in protentions (Protentionen), which is a rigid and passive process, and (b) the expectations (Erwartungen) that depend on our past experience, and are “movable” insofar as they depend on the changes of our experiences.
 Expectations do not have the form of an explicit judgment.
 In Husserl’s terminology, they are “presentifications” (Vergegenwärtigungen) intertwined with presentations such as perceptions, and motivated by them.
-Husserl describes protention as that which constitutes in an “empty” way what is coming (Hua X, p.
+Husserl describes protention as that which constitutes in an “empty” way what is coming (1969, p.
 52).
 The difference between protentions and expectations concerns the difference between an immediate "empty" awareness of what is coming and a secondary actual presentification.
-Protentions, as a tendency towards fulfillment, open the present to the future, but they do, as said, in an “empty” way, while expectations “make the future present”, as recollections “make the past present”.
+Protentions, as a tendency toward fulfillment, open the present to the future, but they do, as said, in an “empty” way, while expectations “make the future present”, as recollections “make the past present”.
 Importantly, expectations tend to anticipate the future following the style of the past.
-As Husserl shows in the Analyses Concerning Passive and Active Synthesis, what is expected is anticipated “in accordance with what has just been” (Hua XI, p.
+As Husserl shows in the Analyses Concerning Passive and Active Synthesis, what is expected is anticipated “in accordance with what has just been” (1966, p.
 186).
-Moreover, the “force” of expectations can increase “with the number of ‘instances’, that is, with the frequency of what has occurred under similar circumstances” (Hua XI, p.
+Moreover, the “force” of expectations can increase “with the number of ‘instances’, that is, with the frequency of what has occurred under similar circumstances” (1966, p.
 189).
 When the fresh experience confirms the expectation, the expectation is fulfilled, otherwise, it is disappointed.

-<TX2>This anticipatory structure of consciousness is inseparable from every experience.
+This anticipatory structure of consciousness is inseparable from every experience.
 Expectations are involved not only when I perceive an aspect of an object and expect the hidden aspects to be the same, but also when I feel joy or sadness, and when I set a practical goal.
 That is, they are not only involved in mere perception but also in emotional and willing consciousness.
 This is due to the fact that the structure primal-perception, retention, protention is the purely formal temporal structure of every experience.
 However, expectations are not exactly the same in perception as they are in the case of emotions and practical intentions.
 If we consider, for example, the anticipation of an emotion like joy, it is difficult to deny that it differs from the anticipation of an aspect of an object, inasmuch as the former involves an enthusiasm and an engagement that in the case of mere perception is mainly absent.
 In other words, while many perceptual processes can be emotionally indifferent, it is difficult to remain indifferent to the anticipation of an emotion or to the setting of a practical goal.

-<TX2>Husserl referred to the specific emotional character of expectations and described how they differ from non-emotional expectations.
-In the Notes on the Doctrine of Attention and Interest, he described emotional expectations as “the emotionally being tensed towards what is coming” (das gefühlsmässige Gespanntsein auf das Kommende) (Hua XXXVIII, p.
+Husserl referred to the specific emotional character of expectations and described how they differ from non-emotional expectations.
+In the Notes on the Doctrine of Attention and Interest, he described emotional expectations as “the emotionally being tensed toward what is coming” (das gefühlsmässige Gespanntsein auf das Kommende) (2005, p.
 106).
 Further, in a text recently published in the third volume of the Studies on the Structure of Consciousness, he explicitly distinguishes between (1) intellectual expectations (intellektuelle Erwartungen), as the simple foreseeing of the future, and (2) emotional expectations (Gemütserwartungen).
-This understanding of expectation as a “tension” (Spannung) seems to correspond to a specific emotional form of being oriented towards the future.
+This understanding of expectation as a “tension” (Spannung) seems to correspond to a specific emotional form of being oriented toward the future.
 Husserl describes it as follows: